papyri/site-docs/checklist.md

  = _Bulletin of the American Society of Papyrologists_: Supplements.
 Published irregularly by the Society, 1973— .
 [Oxbow]

  * 1, Checklist of Editions of Greek Papyri and Ostraca, 2nd ed., by J.F.
 Oates, R.S.
 Bagnall and W.H.
 Willis.
 1978.
  * 2, Regnal Formulas in Byzantine Egypt, by R.S.
 Bagnall and K.A.
 Worp.
 1979.
+[Online: AWDL](http://hdl.handle.net/2333.1/mkkwhcf4)
  * 3, Abbreviations in Greek Literary Papyri and Ostraca, by K. McNamee.
 1981.
+[Online: AWDL](http://hdl.handle.net/2333.1/gtht7bz1)
  * 4, Checklist of Editions of Greek Papyri and Ostraca, 3rd ed., by J.F.
 Oates, R.S.
 Bagnall, W.H.
 Willis and K.A.
 Worp.
 1985.
  * 5, Currency and Inflation in Fourth Century Egypt, by R.S.
 Bagnall.
 1985.
+[Online: AWDL](http://hdl.handle.net/2333.1/vq83br0t)
  * 6, The Production and Use of Vegetable Oils in Ptolemaic Egypt, by D.B.
 Sandy.
 1989.
+[Online: AWDL](http://hdl.handle.net/2333.1/c2fqzbfs)
  * 7, Checklist of Editions of Greek and Latin Papyri, Ostraca and Tablets, 4th ed., by J.F.
 Oates, R.S.
 Bagnall, W.H.
 Willis and K.A.
 Worp.
 1992.
  * 8, The Ptolemaic Basilikos Grammateus, by J.F.
 Oates.
 1995.
+[Online: AWDL](http://hdl.handle.net/2333.1/7d7wm7m8)
  * 9, Checklist of Editions of Greek, Latin, Demotic and Coptic Papyri, Ostraca and Tablets, 5th ed., by J.F.
 Oates, R.S.
 Bagnall, S.J.
 Clackson, A.A.
 O’Brien, J.D.
 Sosin, T.G.
 Wilfong and K.A.
 Worp.
 2001.

 ### Coll.Hellen.